 Generally speaking, BGP neighbors only exchange all routes when the connections are established, after that, they only exchange update routes.
 So if the configured routing policy gently changes, in order to apply it on the received routes, it is necessary to clear BGP session.
 The clearing of BGP session will cause the invalidation of cache and will exert great influence on the operation of the network.
 Soft reconfiguration function enables the configuration and activation of policy without clearing BGP session.
 So, we recommend you to use soft reconfiguration, currently, we enable the soft reconfiguration based on each neighbour.
-When the soft reconfiguration is used on the incoming update produced by the neighbor, it is called incoming soft reconfiguration; When the soft reconfiguration.
+When the soft reconfiguration is used on the incoming update produced by the neighbor, it is called incoming soft reconfiguration; When the soft reconfiguration is used on the outcoming update to the neighbor, it is called outcoming soft reconfiguration.
 Applying incoming soft reconfiguration can make the new input policy effective, Applying outcoming soft reconfiguration makes new local output policy effective without the reset of BGP session.

 In order to generate new incoming update without resetting of BGP session, local BGP speaker should save the received incoming update without any modification, regardless whether it would be accepted or denied under current incoming policy.
 This will be very memory consuming and should be avoided.
 On the other hand, outcoming reconfiguration does not have any extra memory consumption, so it is always effective.

 You can trigger outcoming soft reconfiguration on the other side of BGP session to make the new local incoming policy effective.